ubigu/ilmakalu-v2/documentation/instructions_for_building_material_mapping.md

 # Building types

 Building types are based on classification made by Statistics Finland.
+They have released two classifications, first in 1994 and second and latest in 2018.
+Ilmakalu can utilize either one.
+In the classification buildings are mapped to three different hierarchical levels.
+In this tool 1st level is used with exception of residential buildings which use 2nd hierarchy level.

+## 1994 classification

-There buildings are mapped to three different hierarchical levels from which mainly 1st level is used in this tool.
-The classification is decsribed in their website [here](https://www.stat.fi/en/luokitukset/rakennus/rakennus_1_19940101/?code=02&name=Attached%20houses) in detail.
+The classification is decsribed in Statistics Finland website [here](https://www.stat.fi/en/luokitukset/rakennus/rakennus_1_19940101).

 | Code | Level | Description |
 | ----------- | ----------- | ----------- |